D4dx-backend/ward-management/ward-management-system/DOCKER_SURVEY_STATIC_FORM_FIX.md

 **File**: `scripts/initialize-docker-surveys.js`
 - Creates Docker Surveys for all existing wards
 - Initializes all questions with default status
-- Populates cluster visit data
+- Populates House Visit data
 - Can be run with: `npm run init-docker-surveys`

 ## Question Structure